Home » Meal Type » Sides » Carrot and Swede Mash: A Simple Yet Delicious Side

 My mother uses a simple hand masher.
 I use a stick blender to pulse the mixture so that it doesn’t get too smooth.
 We like a bit of texture to our carrot and swede mash.
 However, if you prefer a smooth purée, blend for longer or use a jug blender.

-For a dairy-free or vegan version, just replace the butter with olive oil.
 Some people add nutmeg.
 I’m one of those.
 Just a little nutmeg gives quite a lift.
 I also cook my carrots and neeps with a bay leaf.
 This also adds flavour without overwhelming the sweetness of the veg.
 Who needs sweet potatoes?

-What Goes With Carrot and Swede Mash?
+What To Serve With Carrot and Swede Mash?

-Carrot and swede mash will be one of the side dishes present on our Christmas table this year.
+I’m serving it as one of the side dishes on our Christmas table this year.
 My mother is coming up to stay over the festive period and in her eyes no Christmas dinner is complete without carrots and neeps.
 Having said that, it’s a really delicious dish which I’m more than happy to include.
-It will accompany my lentil nut roast, this braised red cabbage, leek gratin, brussels sprouts, cranberry sauce and a whole heap of other delights.
+It will accompany my lentil nut roast, this braised red cabbage, leek gratinbrussels sprouts, parsnip chips, cranberry sauce and a whole heap of other delights.

 Other Swede Recipes You Might Like